effertz/arBlee_tutorial_testrun/README.md

 Build your app again and test your changes.

 ## Speech Recognition
-It would be nice if we could better interact with the character, for example talk.
-We could make say Hello when somebody says Hello to it.
-To be able to do it we need Speech Recognition.
-There are different way to implement Speech Recognition with Unity.
+It would be nice, if we could better interact with the character, for example talk.
+We could make it say Hello, when somebody says Hello to it.
+To be able to do it, we need Speech Recognition.
+There are different ways to implement Speech Recognition with Unity.
 I decided to use [PingAK9 Plugin](https://github.com/PingAK9/Speech-And-Text-Unity-iOS-Android).
-It is working with iOS and also with the newest Unity releases.
+It can be used with iOS and supports the newest Unity releases.
 It also uses the iOS internal Speech Recognition Engine.
-These are all big pluses in my eyes.
+These are all big pros.

 Let's start: